mellinoe/veldrid-docs/articles/api-concepts.md

 A graphics Pipeline is a device resource which encapsulates a large amount of information.
 In other graphics libraries, a Pipeline is split into several unrelated objects or function calls which can be combined in confusing and unpredictable ways.
 Veldrid pipelines represent the combined set of all of these pieces of information, and are immutable.
 This avoids a huge amount of complexity inherent in the mutable state machine paradigm of OpenGL and similar APIs.
 Pipeline information encompasses:

 * Blend state: how color values are blended into the Framebuffer.
-* Depth stencil state: How depth testing, writing, comparing are performed.
+* Depth stencil state: How depth-stencil testing, writing, comparing are performed.
 * Rasterizer state: How culling, clipping, scissor tests, etc. are performed.
 * Primitive topology: How a series of input vertices are interpreted.
 * Shader set: the full set of shader programs in use.